 Health and Wellness Coaches partner with clients seeking self-directed, lasting changes, which align with their values.
-This promotes health and wellness, thereby enhancing well-being.
-Health and wellness coaches display unconditional positive regard for their clients and a belief in their capacity for change.
+This promotes health and wellness, enhancing well-being.
+Health and wellness coaches have a strong belief in their clients capacity for change.
 Honouring each client as an expert on his or her life, while ensuring that all interactions are respectful and non-judgmental is a priority.

 Many clients may not have a safe space to share their health concerns, personal goals and aspirations so being heard by someone else is very powerful.

 The art of listening is one of the greatest skills in a coach’s tool kit.
 As a coach, I am trained to help clients shift their behaviour to healthier habits by making step-by-step, gradual changes to their diet and lifestyle.